camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 ### Register DMN Data Type Transformers

-The DMN engine supports some build-in [data types].
-You can either override an existing one or add own types.
+The DMN engine supports a set of build-in [data types].
+It is possible to override existing types of a new types.

-For example if you want to support a local date format you can override the existing date transformer by implementing an own transformer:
+Assume you want to support a local date format type.
+To achieve this, override the existing date transformer by implementing a custom transformer:

 ```java
 public class GermanDateDataTypeTransformer extends DateDataTypeTransformer {